 September 20, 2020

-There are a few inaccuracies in this piece.
+There are several inaccuracies in this piece.

-Scott states that An American Tragedy, “along with books like ‘Grapes of Wrath’ is seen as the beginning of the modern American literature.”
+Scott states that An American Tragedy, “along with books like ‘Grapes of Wrath’, is seen as the beginning of the modern American literature.”
 This statement seems problematic.
 Could not ‘modern American literature” be said to have begun with Huckleberry Finn?
 Or to have been already begun around the time that Dreiser was writing Sister Carrie and Stephen Crane works such as Maggie: A Girl of the Streets?